Raknoche/Raknoche.github.io/_posts/2016-06-28-MakingAWebsite.md

 After successfully building the **\_site** folder, you can view a local version of your website by typing `jekyll serve` into your terminal.
 Afterwards, direct a web browser to [http://localhost:4000/](http://localhost:4000) to see your website!

 In order to publish the local version of your website to the internet you need to push the changes in your local repository to your online Github repository.
-Doing so requires you to run three terminal commands from your local repository:
+Doing so requires you to run four terminal commands from your local repository:

+1. `jekyll build`
-1. `git add --all`
+2. `git add --all`
-2. `git commit -m "Initial Theme Setup"`
+3. `git commit -m "Initial Theme Setup"`
-3. `git push -u origin master`
+4. `git push -u origin master`

 Your website should now be accessible on the internet by  pointing a web browser to [username.github.io](username.github.io) (where username is your github username).

-## <a name="customize"></a> Customizing your Jekyll Website
+# <a name="customize"></a> Customizing your Jekyll Website

 In this section we'll take a closer look at the folders you extracted from the theme .zip file.
 The theme should have included the following folders and files: